 Shocking, isn't it?!

-Side note — by the way, after reading that article, which I agreed with the author almost entirely, I did have to leave this little comment:
+By the way, I agreed with the author's opinions in that article almost entirely, but I did have to leave this little comment:

 I agree with most everything in this article, except this statement, “As Professor T. Colin Campbell will tell you, the foods that come from this system (animal products and processed foods) are responsible for causing the vast majority of chronic disease.”

-Please consider that it’s the FACTORY FARMED animals & processed foods that are the problem, not sustainably/traditionally raised animals that people have always eaten.
+Please consider that it’s the FACTORY FARMED animals and the processed foods that are the problem, not sustainably and traditionally raised animals that people have always eaten.
 Here are a couple articles with more information:

 It drives me crazy when the two completely different models of raising farm animals are bunched together when they are vastly different!
 (Here's one more post from a while back on that: Are Meat Eaters Ruining the Earth?)